Understanding Regression (Part 1): Getting Started

 Introduction

-I’m a behavioral scientist, and to be honest, I don’t really feel like I understand regression.
-I know how to use it—I can run models and report the results.
-But there are times where I’m just running code because I’ve been told “that’s how you do it.”
-When things get complicated, and sometimes not even that complicated, I find myself relying almost entirely on conventions rather than understanding it myself.
+I’m a behavioral scientist with several scientific publications to my name.
+These are mostly publications in the field of the social sciences, where statistical tests are commonly used to answer research questions.
+Regression is one of the most common tools in that field, and I’ve relied on it throughout my own research.
+Yet, despite all that experience, I don’t feel like I really understand regression.
+I know how to use it in that I can run models and report the results, but there are times when I’m just running code because I’ve been told that’s how you do it.
+When things get complicated, and sometimes not even that complicated, I find myself relying almost entirely on conventions rather than on my own understanding.

-If you work with data, you might feel the same way.
-This shouldn’t be surprising.
+You might feel the same way.
 Regression is often taught as a black box: you run the code or click the buttons and copy the output.
-The focus is on performing statistics rather than on building a conceptual understanding.
-This can lead to confusion about what the results actually mean.
+The focus in many courses is on performing statistics rather than on building a conceptual understanding.
+I’ve also noticed that statistical teaching often takes a mechanical approach.
+You’re given formulas to memorize or asked to calculate statistics by hand.
+I can see the appeal of this approach, since working through the steps yourself can build intuition, but formulas rarely help me understand something, and calculating things by hand only takes you so far.

 What I need, and what I suspect many others need, is an approach that is more about creating a conceptual understanding that makes regression make sense.
 That’s what this series is about.